 Woodturning is a bit like learning to play a musical instrument.
 Attending a class or getting private instruction from a woodturner who can teach is essential.
-Getting a good, safe start by learning how to use your tools correctly.
-Videos, books and magazine articles cannot provide essential feedback like an instructor can on the small nuances.
+Get a good, safe start by learning how to sharpen and use your tools correctly.
+Videos, books and magazine articles are all valuable learning aides.
+But, they cannot provide essential feedback like an instructor can on the small nuances of using woodturning tools.
 After a new turner gets the basics down, it is all about practice on their own to gain tool control.

-I teach private lessons in my home workshop in Suwanee, GA just North of Atlanta.
-I teach woodturning basics, bowl turning, box making, texturing and thread chasing.
+I teach private lessons in my well equipped home workshop in Suwanee, GA just North of Atlanta.
+I teach woodturning basics including sharpening, bowl turning, box making, texturing and thread chasing.
 Lessons are structured around where you are in your woodturning journey.
 I help you with what you want to learn: sharpening, tool use, bowl turning or other projects.
-I have a Laguna 1216 Midi lathe and a full-size Powermatic 3520b so can accomodate two students at one time.
+I have a Powermatic 2014 midi lathe and a full-size Powermatic 3520c so can accomodate two students at one time.
 Contact me for more information.

 Mike Peace as Instructor by Hillel Salomon